 About Art van Bodegraven & Van Bodegraven Associates

-Art van Bodegraven, President, brings 40 years of consulting experience to the table, first with Coopers & Lybrand Consulting(now IBM) and more recently at The Progress Group.
+Art van Bodegraven, President, brings over 40 years of consulting experience to the table, first with Coopers & Lybrand Consulting(now IBM) and more recently at The Progress Group and S4 Consulting.
 Retired from both C&L and TPG, he has re-opened his independent consultancy in order to continue the client and collegial relationships developed over the years.

 Although Art's consulting assignments have spanned many disparate functions in several industries, his later work has been concentrated in supply chain logistics, from strategies to nuts and bolts operations.
 Van Bodegraven Associates continues that focus.

 Here's a dose of reality.
 VBA isn't Accenture, or IBM, or any of a number of gigantic international consultancies, and we have no intention of trying to look, or act, like them.
 If your comfort zone requires that kind of support, we aren't for you.

 If you are willing to try a different kind of consulting relationship, one in which the consultant owns the problem as if it's his own, one based on mutual trust and confidence, maybe there's a fit.
 Certainly there's a reason to talk.